invertase/react-native-firebase-authentication-example/docs/facebook-auth.md

 As with all third party authentication providers you will need to configure your project details to use Facebook's SDK.

+Please note, Facebook authentication is currently only available on native platforms.

 ## Configuration

 Before you begin you will need to create a developer account at [Facebook Developer Portal](https://developers.facebook.com) if you haven't done so already.